Food and Beverage

 The sugar alcohol industry has experienced significant growth due to the increasing demand for low-calorie, sugar-free, and diabetic-friendly alternatives to traditional sugar.
 Sugar alcohols, such as sorbitol, xylitol, and erythritol, are widely used in food, beverage, and pharmaceutical products.

-Membrane technology plays a crucial role in the production of sugar alcohols, particularly in the purification and concentration processes.
-Through techniques like nanofiltration (NF) and reverse osmosis (RO), membrane filtration helps to separate impurities, remove unwanted byproducts, and concentrate sugar alcohol solutions with high efficiency.
-This enables producers to achieve high-purity products while reducing energy consumption and improving overall process sustainability.
+Membrane technology is essential in sugar alcohol production, particularly in purification and concentration processes.
+Utilizing techniques like Ultrafiltration (UF) and Nanofiltration (NF), it effectively removes impurities, eliminates unwanted byproducts, and concentrates sugar alcohol solutions with high efficiency.
+This allows producers to achieve high-purity products while minimizing energy consumption and enhancing process sustainability.

 We specialize in membrane technology and continuous moving bed systems for producing xylitol, erythritol, sorbitol, and other products, while also advancing a biological fermentation method for xylitol extraction.